What is a real estate business?

 Real estate also has special business requirements to consider.

 Most real estate agents operate as self-employed business owners affiliated with a licensed real estate brokerage firm.
 In this case, real estate licensees (agents) run their independent businesses but under a licensed managing broker’s supervision.

 Opening your brokerage has some similar considerations but with an expanded focus.
 In most states, opening your real estate brokerage firm also requires a special type of real estate license.

 In both cases, you are starting a business.

 Brokerage seeking entrepreneurs generally select one of four legal business structures: sole proprietorship, partnership, limited liability company (LLC), or a corporation.
 Here’s a basic breakdown of each:

-- Partnership– A partnership is a shared responsibility between two or more people who both hold personal liability for a business.
+- Partnership – a partnership is a shared responsibility between two or more people who hold personal liability for a business.

-- Corporation– this is an entity legally considered separate from its owners.
-That means that corporations are permitted to own property, can be held liable, must pay taxes, and may enter contracts.
+- Corporation – this is an entity legally considered separate from its owners.
+That means that corporations are permitted to own property, be held liable, pay taxes, and enter contracts.

-Additionally, single owner brokerage firms also sole proprietorships.
+Additionally, single-owner real estate brokerage firms also sole proprietorships.